anorthall/caves.app/README.md

 ### Hints

 - Any emails generated whilst using the development environment will be printed directly to the console.
-- Python requirements are listed in `config/requirements/development.txt` and can be installed locally (for linting, etc) with `pip install -r config/requirements/development.txt`.
+- Python requirements are listed in `config/requirements/requirements.txt` (or `requirements.in` for the core list) and can be installed locally (for linting, etc) with `pip install -r config/requirements/requirements.txt`.
-- Tests can be run via `docker-compose exec web ./manage.py test`.
+- Tests can be run via `docker-compose exec web /app/run.sh test`.

 ## Feedback